-Whether your little fish dreams of diving off the blocks at the Olympics, wants to improve competitive strokes for swim team or simply loves to spend time at the pool, swimming camps are an excellent summertime option.
+Whether your little fish dreams of diving off the blocks at the Olympics, wants to improve competitive strokes for swim team or simply loves to spend time at the pool, swim camps are an excellent summertime option.

-“Swim camps offer a unique opportunity that allows young student-athletes to interact with and learn from some of the best coaches and swimmers in the sport,” says Daniel Perdew, camp director of UC San Diego Swimming Camps.
+“Swim camps offer a unique opportunity that allows young student-athletes to interact with and learn from some of the best coaches and swimmers in the sport,” says Daniel Perdew, former camp director of UC San Diego Swimming Camps.
 “They give young aspiring swimmers a firsthand look at what they could reap from their hard work and serve as a motivating tool upon return to their daily routine.”

 Can your child identify a riptide?
 Does he know what to do if stung by a jellyfish?
-Fortunately for local families, a variety of low-cost Junior Lifeguards (JG) programs are offered each summer through San Diego’s city and state beaches, and can provide the answers.
+Fortunately for local families, a number of Junior Lifeguards (JG) programs are offered each summer through San Diego’s city and state beaches, and can provide the answers.
 Junior Lifeguards receive essential ocean safety education from seasoned professional lifeguards—all in a fun, recreational environment.

-"JGs spend many hours learning about ocean awareness, marine life, basic first aid, CPR, sun protection, how to detect skin cancer, lifeguard skills, body surfing, body boarding, surfing, and teamwork through a variety of fun beach games and competition,” says Patty Mackle, Junior Lifeguard coordinator for Torrey Pines State Beach.
+"JGs spend many hours learning about ocean awareness, marine life, basic first aid, CPR, sun protection, how to detect skin cancer, lifeguard skills, body surfing, body boarding, surfing and teamwork through a variety of fun beach games and competition,” says Patty Mackle, Junior Lifeguard coordinator for Torrey Pines State Beach.

 Local sleepaway surf camps, such as YMCA-operated Camp Surf, include a range of traditional camp activities.